 |Political Science |

 |9.
 Method of Instruction - |

 |10.
 Lab Content - |

-|not applicable. |
+|Not applicable. |

 |11.
 Honors Description - No longer used.
 Integrated into main description section.|

 |12.
 Types and/or Examples of Required Reading, Writing and Outside of Class Assignments - |

 |13.
 Need/Justification - |

 |This course is a required core course for the AA degree in Political Science and also satisfies the Foothill GE Requirement in Area IV, Social and Behavioral Sciences.
-It meets the CSU GE and IGETC GE approval as well. |
+It also meets the CSU GE and IGETC requirements. |